-What Must Know About the Social Security Debit Card
+Important Facts About the Social Security Direct Express Debit Card

-Paper checks and direct deposits aren't always the most convenient way to receive your Social Security or Supplemental Security Income benefits.
-Paper check requires a trip to the bank and direct deposit requires you to have a bank account.
+Paper checks and direct deposits aren't always the most convenient way to receive your Social Security or Supplemental Security Income (SSI) benefits.
+A paper check requires a trip to the bank and direct deposit requires you to have a bank account.
 But there's an alternate way to receive your monthly benefits: a Social Security debit card.

 How Does It Work?

 The federal benefits are paid directly to your card on your monthly payment date.
 You won’t have to wait for a check to arrive in the mail.
 If you have another bank account, you can transfer the funds into another bank account, but you'll pay a $1.50 fee for each transfer to a U.S. bank account.
 If you already have a bank account with a debit card, enrolling in direct deposit may a better option.